01. May a State employee use a state-issued

 make personal long distance calls.
 The State issues cell phones

-and PDA's to state employees to ensure out-of-office
+and smartphone's to state employees to ensure out-of-office

 accessibility during the day and in some cases during non-duty

 hours.
-For employees on travel, PDA's permit access to state
+For employees on travel, smartphone's permit access to state

 email.
 The Ethics Act permits us to accommodate limited personal